The 8 Best Electric Golf Push Carts

 Each push cart will have different charge requirements, but a good rule of thumb is to charge the battery the night before a round of golf.
 Charge until the battery indicator says it’s full, then disconnect the charger.

-If you’re still unsure which is the best electric push golf cart for you, check out these frequently asked questions.
+If you’re still unsure which electric push golf cart is best for you, check out these frequently asked questions.

 Who Makes the Best Electric Golf Push Cart?